 Here are a few tips if you find your 6-week beard patchy in parts:

 - Stop playing with it.
-It can be tempting to play with the beard at this early stage of growth, but it can lead to hair clumping together and looking patchy.
+It can be tempting to play with the beard at this early stage of growth, but it can lead to hair clumping together

 - Consider changing the style so that you remove the patchy areas altogether.
 For example, if you’ve got patchy cheeks, consider shaving the cheeks completely and styling a goatee.